TonyPhipps/tech-notes/3dprinting_fdm.md

 For example, if the print quality began to suffer at 19mm measured from the bottom, the calculation would be: ```5 + (19 * 0.5)`````` , or 13mm³/s.
 Enter your number into the "Max volumetric speed" value in the filament settings.

 ## Final Test
+Consider revisiting the tests to ensure absolute perfection.
+For example, it's likely worth redoing Extrusion testing again at this point to ensure accuracy, if that's needed.

 https://www.printables.com/model/61996-nano-all-in-one-3d-printer-test

 Great calibration guide alternatives that may provide useful tips/clarifications